danny-hardun/QualtricsV3SurveyDownloader/README.md

 Setup Environment Variables and Directories

 ```
+Download the release zip from https://github.com/danny-hardun/QualtricsV3SurveyDownloader/releases/tag/1.0.0
+Unzip the release into a folder.
+The QualtricsV3SurveyDownloader.exe runs the tool after setting up the environment variables below.

 Create a directory to store information used by the survey download tool.
 For example, C:\Users\%user%\Documents\QualtricsDownloader

 Set the 'QualtricsDownloadRootDirectory' Environment Variable to the directory above.